awsdocs/aws-batch-user-guide/doc_source/multi-node-job-def.md

    1. For **Soft limit**, choose the soft limit to apply for the ulimit type\.

    1. For **Hard limit**, choose the hard limit to apply for the ulimit type\.

+1. Return to [Step 10](#target-node-step) and repeat for each node group to configure for your job\.

 1. Choose **Create job definition**\.